-Ninety-six previous cultural resource investigations were identified within the data gathering area, as defined above for the Project.
-The majority of the reports identified in the data gathering area were prepared in support of timber harvest plans.
-Humphreys (1967), Storm (1974), Johnson and Theodoratus (1978), and Jones (1982) are prominent among the reports that discuss known and potential archaeological resources within the APE, particularly along the riverine margins prior to inundation of the New Bullards Bar Reservoir.
-These surveys (and many of the earlier surveys) will provide the basis for field assessments of existing conditions, as well as excellent sources of primary and secondary information in identification of resources and assessment of Project-related effects on discovered resources.
+Ninety-six previous cultural resource investigations were identified within the Data Gathering Area for the Project (refer to Table 7.12.2-3).
+Approximately 70 percent of these investigations occurred 10 or more years ago.
+The majority of the reports identified in the Data Gathering Area were prepared in support of timber harvest plans.
+Humphreys (1969), Storm (1974), Johnson and Theodoratus (1978), and Jones (1982) are prominent among the reports that discuss known and potential archaeological resources within the APE, particularly along the riverine margins prior to inundation of the New Bullards Bar Reservoir.